 These hug the heel and have great cushion.
 They don’t slide around in running shoes which helps keep the foot blister free.
 They are known for their compression too.
 These are worn by so many of my followers on Instagram.
 When I polled my followers on Instagram about what running socks they love and why, Feetures were among the top choices, but I personally found Feetures socks got stiff after a while.

 These socks are made for trail runners.
 The higher shaft helps protect your feet and ankles from whatever terrain you’re running on.
 They are made with fibers that are sweat wicking and fight off odors.
 They have great moisture management.
 I love that you can roll down the top of the sock if you don’t want them as high.
 I wear these when we go hiking in Boone.

-These socks are known for their sweat wicking marino wool material.
+These Swiftwick socks are known for their sweat wicking merino wool material.
 They make all sorts of socks, but the most popular are the Aspire Zero which are thin, no-show socks.
 They hug the inside of your foot for arch support.
 Swiftwick also makes my favorite compression socks — more on those below.
 While I tend to prefer no show socks, I think ankle socks are the most practical for outdoor running or long runs, and Swiftwick makes good ones.

 Shop these Socks